Odgers berndtson

 1. What is the return on digital investments?

-Is value being provided by the initiative, and is it supporting strategic organisational goals?
+Is value being provided by the initiative, and is it supporting strategic organizational goals?
 Ensure to address one critical process, customer or employee journey, or function, at a time.
 This means you can leverage similar data sets, technology solutions and team members for multiple use cases, ultimately saving time and expenses.

 1. What percentage of the annual technology budget is being spent on bold digital initiatives?

 If you are only allocating a small proportion of the technology budget to enable your most strategic, bold digital initiatives, chances are you’re unlikely to get the maximum return on digital investment.
-Watching and identifying the allocation of technology spend reveals if the organisation is positioned to deliver digital-backed value.
+Watching and identifying the allocation of technology spend reveals if the organization is positioned to deliver digital-backed value.

 1. How long does it take to build a digital application?

 Deployment speed is a key performance indicator (KPI) in digital and analytics.
 Too slow, and you’ve been overtaken and lost any advantage.
-Too slow is also a red flag that your organisation isn’t working together well enough to efficiently get things done.
+Too slow is also a red flag that your organization isn’t working together well enough to efficiently get things done.

 1. How much of your business leaders’ incentives are linked to value-creating digital builds?

-A CEO must ensure that all organisational leaders are accountable for digital transformation and each of them are truly driving tangible value.
+A CEO must ensure that all organizational leaders are accountable for digital transformation and each of them are truly driving tangible value.
 The first action to do this is to ensure that incentives are accurately aligned to the value being delivered.

 1. How much top technical talent attracted, promoted, and retained?